Guidance model for multirotor UAVs

 The closed-loop roll-pitch attitude controller is approximated by the behavior of 2 independent PD controllers for the two rotation angles, and 2 independent P controllers for the yaw rate and thrust.
 The angular velocity, angular acceleration, and thrust are governed by:

-This model assumes the autopilot takes in commanded roll, pitch, yaw angles,
+This model assumes the autopilot takes in commanded roll, pitch, yaw rate, and a commanded total thrust force,

 structure to specify these inputs is generated from